 - 3.Select the audio output device that you will be using.

 - 4.Make sure the configurations in Device Format closely matches the Take Format.
+This is elaborated further in the section below.

 - 5.Play the Take.